DNAProject/DNA/README.md

 	nicely even when it's indented.

-	Make sure you explain your solution and why you're doing what you're doing, as opposed to describing what you're doing.
-Reviewers and your future self can read the patch, but might not understand why a particular solution was implemented.
+	Make sure you explain your solution and why you're doing what you're doing, as opposed to simply describing what you're doing.
+You and the reviewers may read the patch in the future, but not understand why a particular solution was implemented.

 	Reported-by: whoever-reported-it
-	Signed-off-by: Your Name <youremail@yourhost.com>
+	Signature: Your Name <youremail@yourhost.com>

 # Community